One CellRaft AIR® System, More Downstream Results

 See our CytoSort Product Page to learn more.

-After placing the CytoSort Array on the stage, the imaging platform will automatically scan and capture each field of view within the array, providing detailed cell images within each individual microwell.
-The imaging platform contains a probe, mounted adjacent to a 10× microscope objective underneath an automated stage.
+After placing the CytoSort Array on the stage of the System, the software will automatically scan and capture each field of view within the array, providing detailed cell images sitting on each cell raft.
+The System contains a probe, mounted adjacent to a 10× microscope objective underneath an automated stage.
 A release needle mounted underneath the stage is used to release the raft from the array.

 Cells can be tracked with images over time, allowing users to observe cell-to-cell interactions, cell morphology changes, and colony growth rates.
 With the optional add-on incubator, the cells’ growing environment can be controlled and maintained during time-course imaging projects, or for projects using rare or sensitive cell lines.
 Using cell images, the user can manually designate target cells to be captured, or use the software to automatically choose targets.